re-masashi/willpyre/docs/source/index.rst

 It supports HTTP without external dependencies.
 Websockets support is yet to come.

+.. admonition :: Micro-framework

+   Willpyre is micro, but it does not mean it is not capable of doing.
+   It means, it lets you choose anything and runs with anything.

-The tutorial provides you with information about developing applications.
+The tutorial provides you with information about the components.
-The docs covers most of the basic parts of the code.
 It gives some basic examples as well.
+The documentation covers most of the basic parts of the code.
+Extending the components, ``startup`` and ``shutdown`` tasks, custom error responses, etc. are present in the "advanced" section.

 --------